 Jeff and I are in Barcelona celebrating our wedding anniversary, and the Christmas markets are in full swing.
 While wandering through them, we stumbled upon 2 really unusual traditions… and since I can’t pass up a quirky story, I have to share them with you.

-First let me explain, for those of you who might not know, that Barcelona is in an area called Catalonia which has its own identity, and traditions that are sometimes different from the rest of Spain.
+First let me explain, for those of you who might not know, that Barcelona is in an area called Catalonia which has its own identity, and its own traditions which are sometimes different from the rest of Spain.
 Two rather bizarre ones have to do with something rarely associated with Christmas… Poo!
 (Yes, you read that correctly… And we’re not talking about Winnie the Pooh here either.)

 One of the first things we spotted in the Christmas market was a figurine of a man wearing the traditional red Catalan cap.
 But what is unusual about this fellow, is that he is squatting with his trousers down, bottom exposed, and he has left a little pile of poo beneath him.
 He is called the “caganer” (or the crapper).